pingcap/docs-tidb-operator/en/deploy-tidb-monitor-across-multiple-kubernetes.md

     EOF
     ```

-## The pull method
+## Pull data from Prometheus

-The pull method refers to pull monitoring data from Prometheus instances in different Kubernetes clusters, and aggregate the data into a global view.
+The pull method refers to pulling monitoring data from Prometheus instances in different Kubernetes clusters, and aggregating the data into a global view.
 This section describes how to pull data [using Thanos Query](#using-thanos-query) and [using Prometheus Federation](#using-prometheus-federation).

 <SimpleTab>
 <div label="Thanos Query">

 ### Using Thanos Query

-In the example of this section, one Thanos Sidecar is deployed for each Prometheus (TidbMonitor) component.
+In the example of this section, one Thanos Sidecar is deployed for each Prometheus (`TidbMonitor`) component.
 The Thanos query component is used for aggregation query.
 If you do not need to store the monitoring data for a long time, you can skip the deployment of some components such as thanos-store and S3.

 #### Prerequisites

 You need to configure the network and DNS of the Kubernetes clusters so that the Kubernetes clusters meet the following conditions:

-- The Thanos Query component has access to the Pod IP of the Prometheus (TidbMonitor) component in each Kubernetes cluster.
+- The Thanos Query component has access to the Pod IP of the Prometheus (`TidbMonitor`) component in each Kubernetes cluster.
-- The Thanos Query component has access to the Pod FQDN of the Prometheus (TidbMonitor) component in each Kubernetes cluster.
+- The Thanos Query component has access to the Pod FQDN of the Prometheus (`TidbMonitor`) component in each Kubernetes cluster.

 For the deployment of Thanos Query, refer to [kube-thanos](https://github.com/thanos-io/kube-thanos) and [the example](https://github.com/pingcap/tidb-operator/tree/master/examples/monitor-with-thanos).